platformsh/platformsh-docs/src/development/ssh.md

-# Using SSH keys
+---
+title: "Using SSH keys"
+weight: 12
+description: |
   One of the ways Platform.sh keeps things secure is by using SSH behind the scenes.
 Users can interact with their environment through a command shell, or push changes to the environment's Git repository, and both of these features rely on SSH.
+sidebarTitle: "Using SSH"
+---

+{{< description >}}

 You can manage SSH keys through the CLI (see below), or through the SSH keys tab under Account Settings.

-## Find your Public-Private Keypair
+## Find your Public-Private keypair

 If you use Linux, you probably already have keys.
 The private key is usually in a file named `~/.ssh/id_rsa` and the public key in `~/.ssh/id_rsa.pub`,